amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 - an API key for calling an external RESTful API or
 - a client certificate for authenticating to some external system.

 Often, you make these values configurable so you can vary them per deployment environment.
-A popular way of doing this is to store them in an external settings-file that will be read by the application at runtime.
-But how do you make sure you do not disclose the secrets in the settings-file?
-A common mistake often made is pushing the settings-file with the secrets to a public Git repository.
+A popular way of doing this is to store them in an external settings file that will be read by the application at runtime.
+But how do you make sure you do not disclose the secrets in the settings file?
+A common mistake is pushing the settings file with the secrets to a public Git repository.

-Dapr offers a Secrets Management building block that prevents this and significantly simplifies working with secrets.
+Dapr offers a secrets management building block that prevents this and significantly simplifies working with secrets.

 ## What it solves

 A popular solution to working with secrets is using a secrets management tool like **Hashicorp Vault** or **Azure Key Vault**.
 These tools allow you to centrally store the actual secrets securely and reference them from your application.
 Access to the secrets is secured using some form of authentication and authorization, so only an application with sufficient rights can access them.
 When running your application in Kubernetes, you can also leverage its built-in secrets management mechanism.

-It's great to see that several secrets management tools exist.
+It's great that these secrets management tools exist.
 But you need to know the differences between them.
 You are also required to learn all the specific APIs or SDKs they offer to use them from your code.
 This is where Dapr comes in.

-The Dapr Secrets Management building block offers an abstraction for working with secrets.
+The Dapr secrets management building block offers an abstraction for working with secrets.
 You can use the abstraction from your code.
 Hence, you do not need to learn how to interact with the different secrets management tools.
 This is all handled by Dapr.

 ## How it works

-You can leverage the Secrets Management building block in two ways:
+You can leverage the secrets management building block in two ways:

 - Call it from your application code to retrieve a secret.
 - Reference a secret from a Dapr component configuration.

 We'll address referencing a secret from a Dapr component configuration later.
 First, we'll address calling the building block from your application code.

-As with the other building blocks, the Dapr sidecar offers an API for you to interact with the Secrets Management building block.
+As with the other building blocks, the Dapr sidecar offers an API for you to interact with the secrets management building block.
 You can call this API using HTTP or gRPC.
 This is the URL of the API:

 ```http
 http://localhost:<daprPort>/v1.0/secrets/<secret-store-name>/<name>?<metadata>